riboflavin/website-1/docs/realm/config/graphql/json-samples-depth.md

 Using this setting, the samples will show up to five levels of nested payload data.

+## Related options

+- [samplesMaxInlineArgs](./samples-max-inline-args.md) - Maximum number of inline arguments for samples.
+- [fieldExpandLevel](./field-expand-level.md) - Maximum depth of the `Return type` in the middle panel.
+- [graphql](./index.md) - Learn more about using the `graphql` configuration.

 ## Resources

 - **[GraphQL](https://graphql.org/)** - Official GraphQL specification and documentation for understanding query language fundamentals
 - **[GraphQL configuration](./index.md)** - Complete guide to GraphQL configuration options for customizing API reference documentation
-- **[Samples max inline arguments](./samples-max-inline-args.md)** - Configure the maximum number of inline arguments for samples to complement JSON payload depth settings
-- **[Field expand level](./field-expand-level.md)** - Set the maximum depth of the Return type in the middle panel for comprehensive data structure display